NK Jadran Luka Ploče

-Nogometni Klub Jadran Luka Ploče (Football Club Jadran Luka Ploče) is a Croatian professional football club based in town of Ploče currently playing in the Treća HNL, the third division of Croatian football.
+Nogometni Klub Jadran Luka Ploče (Football Club Jadran Luka Ploče) is a Croatian professional football club based in town of Ploče currently playing in the Prva NL, the second division of Croatian football.
 Jadran Ploče played in the Croatian second division in the early 1990s.

 Jadran qualified for the second round of the 2018 Croatian Cup, where they lost to NK Vinogradar 4–2.